Comparing Powers of Edge Ideals

 \section{Powers of edge ideals and their structures}

 We will now turn to a decomposition of $I^{(t)}$ in terms of $I^t$ and another ideal $J$ so that $I^{(t)} = I^t + J$.
-Our approach has numerous strengths, including the ability to easily compute the symbolic defect of $I$ for certain powers, as well as determining which additional elements are needed to generate $I^{(t)}$ from $I^t$.
+Our approach has numerous strengths, including the ability to easily compute the symbolic defect of $I$ for certain powers, as well as to determine which additional elements are needed to generate $I^{(t)}$ from $I^t$.

 Although we will primarily focus on odd cycles in this section, we go on to show that the same underlying principles can be extended to edge ideals of other types of graphs; see Section \ref{sec:future} for more.